laurenra/song-lyrics-js-ts/README.md

 npm install
 ```

-Then compile the modified **song-lyrics-js-ts.ts** TypeScript file into the
+Then compile the modified **song-lyrics.ts** TypeScript file into the
-JavaScript file, **js/song-lyrics-js-ts.ts** that's used by index.html.
+JavaScript file, **dist/js/song-lyrics.js** that's used by index.html.

 ```sh
 npm run build